 Gallaudet University was founded with the unique purpose of providing visually accessible higher education for deaf and hard of hearing students.
 As such, Gallaudet has always been a bilingual institution with instruction taking place through American Sign Language and English.
 In 2007, the Board of Trustees affirmed Gallaudet's commitment to ASL/English bilingual education through the University's mission statement.
 The mission commits the University to fostering an intentional, inclusive and supportive environment designed to develop students' academic discourse, critical thinking and career preparation.

-Gallaudet's bilingual educational environment is founded on the following four principles
+Gallaudet's bilingual educational environment is founded on the following four principles universally effective means of direct communication for all Gallaudet students.

 Principle #1: Access